verbal-autopsy-software/DHIS2_VA_program/docs/Dev-Setup.md

 ```
 pg_dump --no-owner --no-privileges --exclude-table=analytics* --exclude-table=_* --exclude-table=aggregated*  --exclude-table=completeness* --schema=public dhis2 > db-dump.sql
 ```

-replace `dhis2` with the database name
+replace `dhis2` with the database name.
+This removes Analytic tables (Dashboard content), if you want to keep them do not `--exclude...` anything.